AlirezaEthDev/EtherShell/README.md

-# 🔷 EtherShell - Interactive Ethereum Smart Contract REPL
+# 🔷 EtherShell - Interactive Ethereum Smart Contract Console

-An interactive Node.js command-line interface (REPL) for Ethereum smart contract development.
+An interactive Node.js console for Ethereum smart contract development.
 Write, compile, deploy, and manage smart contracts directly from the shell with an intuitive, Solidity-focused developer experience.

 **Perfect for:**
 - Smart contract developers who want a fast, interactive workflow